Roots and Radishes

 Growing up, my mom rotated between two cucumber salad recipes.
 One was this classic cucumber vinegar salad recipe, and the other was a creamy cucumber salad, typically made with ranch dressing.
 I loved both as a kid, especially during summer as a side dish when grilling out.
 So, naturally I had to revisit the creamy version and make it my own!

-As I've been testing and making this creamy cucumber salad, they've been ultra-popular with my boys at home.
-In fact, the other night, my partner went back into our kitchen from the dinner table and after a few minutes said, "I'm going to town on these cucumbers."
-Which is saying a lot, because vegetables are not typically something he "goes to town" on.
-More like sub sandwiches.
-But anytime someone besides me is excited about a vegetable, that's a win!
+Instead of ranch, I decided to use our family's go-to lemony yogurt sauce with dill and herbs for a creamy salad with a protein boost.
+And as I've been testing and making this creamy cucumber salad, it's been ultra-popular with my boys at home!
+In fact, the other night, my partner left the dinner table and never returned because he was devouring these cukes directly from the bowl in the kitchen.
+Which is saying a lot, because vegetables are not typically not something he goes to town on.
+More like sub sandwiches or spicy BBQ chips.
+But anytime someone besides me is excited about a vegetable at home, that's a win!

 If you find yourself in the same boat, these might be a hit at your house too.
 They make cookout sides so easy in summer-no oven required and ready in 20 minutes.